 - except when a guardian of the child’s estate or a guardian or attorney ad litem has been appointed for the child, the right to act as the child's agent about the child’s estate if the state requires the child’s action, the United States, or a foreign government.

 A Joint Managing Conservator is one of two people who share the rights and duties of a parent.
 With Joint Managing Conservators, each parent is parceled out the above list of rights and duties that they share in regards to the child or children either:

 - exclusively, or

 In contrast, when one parent is named Sole Managing Conservator, this means you are the only parent with the legal right to make certain decisions concerning your child.
-If you are granted to be the Sole Managing Conservator you are the only parent who has the rights of a conservator.
+If you are granted to be the Sole Managing Conservator, you are the only parent who has a conservator's rights.